open-orchestra/open-orchestra/doc/install.md

     vagrant up

+## Prepare the projet
+You need to install all the php dependancies before starting the project

+    vagrant ssh
+    cd /var/www/phporchestra
+    ./composer.phar install

 ## Install the assets
 We are using npm to manage some server side javascript librairies and bower to manage the client side librairies